utmstack/Documentation/FAQS/Faqs.md

    UTMStack supports multiple log sources and allows the receipt of non-integrated app logs via Syslog and HTTP Post.

 8. **Can we install the Windows Agent on Windows Server 2008?**
-   No, the Windows Agent is compatible with Windows Server 2012R2 or higher.
+   No, the Windows Agent is compatible with Windows Server 2016R2 or higher.
 Alternatively, use NXLog to send logs via Syslog.

 9. **Do you offer older versions of the current agent?**
    No, older versions are not compatible with UTMStack V10.

-10. **How do we change the time zone settings on the federal server?**
+10. **How do we change the time zone settings on the federation server?**
     Go to **Settings > Application Settings** via the right-side hamburger menu, where you will find the option to change the platform’s time zone.

 11. **How can we generate reports of processed and closed incidents?**